Brand Names: Cutaquig, Cuvitru, Hizentra, Xembify

-- What are the possible side effects of immune globulin (Vivaglobin)?
+- What are the possible side effects of immune globulin?

-- What is the most important information I should know about immune globulin (Vivaglobin)?
+- What is the most important information I should know about immune globulin?

-- What should I discuss with my health care provider before using immune globulin (Vivaglobin)?
+- What should I discuss with my healthcare provider before using immune globulin?

-- What should I avoid while using immune globulin (Vivaglobin)?
+- What should I avoid while using immune globulin?

-- What other drugs will affect immune globulin (Vivaglobin)?
+- What other drugs will affect immune globulin?

 - Where can I get more information?

-Immune globulin may also be used for other purposes not listed in this medication guide.
+Immune globulin may also be used for purposes not listed in this medication guide.

-What are the possible side effects of immune globulin (Vivaglobin)?
+What are the possible side effects of immune globulin?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; wheezing, difficulty breathing; dizziness, feeling like you might pass out; swelling of your face, lips, tongue, or throat.
+Stop using this medicine and get emergency medical help if you have signs of an allergic reaction: hives; wheezing, chest tightness, difficult breathing; dizziness, feeling like you might pass out; swelling of your face, lips, tongue, or throat.

-- pale or yellowed skin, dark colored urine, fast heart rate;
+- a blood cell disorder--pale or yellowed skin, dark colored urine, fever, confusion or weakness;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What is the most important information I should know about immune globulin (Vivaglobin)?
+What is the most important information I should know about immune globulin?

-You should not use this medication if you have ever had an allergic reaction to an immune globulin, if you have immune globulin A (IgA) deficiency with antibody to IgA, or if you have a condition called hyperprolinemia (high level of a certain amino acid in the blood).
+You may not be able to use immune globulin subcutaneous if you have ever had an allergic reaction to polysorbate 80, or if you have a condition called hyperprolinemia (high level of a certain amino acid in the blood).